PacktPublishing/Godot-4-Game-Development-Projects-Second-Edition/ERRATA.md

 ## Chapter 4

 p.
 99 - [TYPO] In the table of input actions, 'S' is listed for "up" and `W` for "down".
 This should be reversed.

+p.
+110 - [TYPO] In the "Scene Setup" section, the object's **Collision/Layer** should be set to "items", not "collectibles".

+## Chapter 5

+p.
+149 - [CLARIFICATION] "See the appendix" should instead refer to Chapter 7.